wh-alice/mig_visualstudio/vs/cross-platform/setup-and-install.md

          ![Select the Xamarin option under Cross&#45;Platform Mobile Development](../cross-platform/media/cross-plat-xamarin-setup-2.png "Cross-Plat Xamarin Setup 2")

     2. For Windows 8+: **Cross-Platform Mobile Development > Microsoft Visual Studio Emulator for Android**.
-Note: if you’re using a Windows 7 or earlier machine, or running Windows on a Mac, make sure this is *unchecked*.
-See "Note about emulators on Windows machines" after step 5.
+Note: if you’re using a Windows 7 or earlier computer, or running Windows on a Mac, make sure this is *unchecked*.
+See "Note about emulators on Windows computers" after step 5.
 You can also leave this unchecked if you intend to debug only on physical Android devices.

     3. (Optional) If you plan on targeting Windows devices, also check **Windows and Web Development > Universal Windows App Development Tools** and/or **Windows 8.1 and Windows Phone 8.0/8.1 Tools**.
 These include options for installing emulators images that will take longer to download; you can always return to the Visual Studio installer to add them later.